-The requirement that the Primary Contractor provide the requested data is a result of the terms and conditions established by CMS.
-CMS specified that the state define a minimum data set and require all Primary Contractors to submit the data.
+The requirement that the Primary Contractor and its BH-MCO provide the requested data is a result of the terms and conditions established by CMS.
+CMS specified that the state define a minimum data set and require all Primary Contractors and their BH-MCOs to submit the data.

-To measure the Primary Contractor's accomplishments in the areas of access to care, behavioral health outcomes, quality of life, and Member satisfaction, the Primary Contractor must provide the Department with uniform service utilization, Quality Management, and Member satisfaction/Complaint/Grievance data on a regular basis.
-The Primary Contractor also must cooperate with the Department in
+To measure the Primary Contractor and its BH-MCO's accomplishments in the areas of access to care, behavioral health outcomes, quality of life, and Member satisfaction, the Primary Contractor and its BH-MCO must provide the Department with uniform service utilization, Quality Management, and Member satisfaction/Complaint/Grievance data on a regular basis.
+The Primary Contractor and its BH-MCO also must cooperate with the Department in carrying out data validation steps.
+The Department intends to use this information as part of a collaborative effort with the Primary Contractor and its BH-MCOs to effect continuous quality improvement.